Buyer’s Guide to Round Diamonds

 How to Buy Round Diamonds

 The brilliance of most rounds makes them bright, so you don’t have to buy the top color grade to get a beautiful diamond.
 You also are less likely to see inclusions because of all that sparkle, so you don’t need to buy a flawless gem to have a beautiful diamond either.
-But what you definitely don't want to skimp on is cut: look for an excellent cut and your diamond will live up to the potential of the round brilliant to dazzle with brilliance.
+But what you definitely don't want to skimp on is cut: look for an excellent cut and your diamond will live up to the potential of the round brilliant cut diamond to dazzle with light reflection.

 The best way to buy a round brilliant diamond is to buy it loose and then set it into a ring.